broadinstitute/cromwell/docs/RuntimeAttributes.md

 ## memory

-Passed to JES: "The minimum amount of RAM to use."
+Passed to Pipelines API: "The minimum amount of RAM to use."

 Passed to SGE, etc.: Configurable, but usually a reservation and/or limit of memory.